 A sales strategy sets out in detail how you will get products in front of people who need it.
-Looking at it strategically will give you a comprehensive, methodical approach to ensure that you get the resources necessary to close deals.
+Looking at sales strategically will give you a comprehensive, systematic approach to ensure that you get the resources necessary to close deals.

 1. Decide your Go To Customers

 Discuss in your sales team and decide for exactly who this Go To Customer is.
-When you have done this describe the Go To Customer in detail.
+When you have done, this describes the Go To Customer in detail.
 How does their world look like?
 What is their pain?
 What value are they trying to provide?
 Why are your solutions relevant to them?
 How large are the organizations?
 Any information that can help you better understand your customer.

-- Please note that when you have decided a Go To Customer, it does not mean that you will not sell to NON Go To Customers.
-It simply means that you will focus your resources on a specific customer to make them successful and find real value in your offering.
+- Please note that when you have decided a Go To Customer, it does not mean that you will not sell to NON-Go To Customers.
+It merely means that you will focus your resources on a specific customer to make them successful and find real value in your offering.

-- Please note that Go To Customers include current customers.
-Make sure that when you write your strategy you include how you will develop current customer relationships and how you plan to develop them.
+- Please note that Go To Customers includes current customers.
+Make sure that when you write your strategy, you include how you will develop existing customer relationships and how you plan to build them.

 2. Analyze your specific market

 Great!
-Now you know exactly whom you should target.
+Now you know whom you should target.
 Now you need to analyze the market itself.
 How many of the target customer do you have in each region?
 In each country?
-For an example do you have several hundred in one state or maybe only two?
-What regions are most developed when it comes to your target customer?
+For example, do you have several hundred in one state or maybe only two?
+What areas are most developed when it comes to your target customer?
 Analyze and create a suggestion for your target markets.